Parliamentary.ai

 Groups Affected

-• Individuals seeking divorce or separation: The proposed changes aim to simplify the process, potentially making it faster and less stressful.
+• Individuals seeking divorce or separation: The proposed changes aim to simplify the process and remove the need to prove fault, potentially making it less contentious and stressful.

-• Legal professionals: The changes may impact their workload and require adjustments to their practices.
+• Legal professionals: The proposed changes may impact legal practice and the work required to finalize divorce or separation proceedings.

 Full Text